What to Do after Embryo Transfer to Increase Success?

 What to Eat after the Embryo Transfer?

-Foods that should include in your diet after the embryo transfer are chicken and fish, cereals, legumes such as beans, peas, lentils, fruit, fresh vegetable, etc.
+After the embryo transfer, foods that should be included in your diet are chicken and fish, cereals, legumes such as beans, peas, lentils, fruit, fresh vegetables, etc.

 Having an appropriate diet after embryo transfer is very important.